 -Gary Olmeim, Hybrid Prefab, Seattle, WA

 An outline of the core Academy topics that attendees will learn:

 Kol Peterson is Founder and Director of ADU Academy.
 He is the author of Backdoor Revolution-The Definitive Guide to ADU Development, owner of Caravan- The Tiny House Hotel, the first tiny house hotel in the world, and is the organizer of Portland’s popular ADU Tour.
 He consults with homeowners about ADUs on their property, and teaches ADU classes for homeowners and for real estate agents.
 He edits and manages AccessoryDwellings.org and BuildinganADU.com.
 Kol developed and lived in a detached new construction ADU in 2011, and developed a basement/garage conversion ADU in 2018.
 He has a masters degree in environmental planning from Harvard’s Graduate School of Design.

-Abdur Abdul-Malik is a certified residential, FHA-approved appraiser.
+Abdur Abdul-Malik is a certified residential, FHA-approved appraiser at A Quality Appraisal.
 He takes progressive appraisal education seriously to stay abreast of the latest valuation methodologies.
-Abdur is a Candidate for Designation with the Appraisal Institute, is an associate member of the REAA, and a board member of the local ASA Portland, Oregon chapter.
+Abdur is a Candidate for Designation with the Appraisal Institute and a board member of the local ASA Portland, Oregon chapter.
 He also runs the Portland Appraisal Blog website.
-Abdur is currently leading an appraisal research team in an ongoing analysis of the resale value of Portland area properties that have legal ADUs.
+Abdur is currently engaged in an ongoing analysis of the resale value of Portland area properties that have legal ADUs.
 The project is in conjunction with Portland State University’s Institute for Sustainable Solutions.